juju/docs/src/en/clouds-gce.md

 ### Using the CLI tools

 We show how to use the [Cloud SDK tools][google-cloud-sdk-docs] from Google to manage your GCP (Google Cloud Platform) account.
-In particular, they will allow you to collect your GCE credentials, which can then be added to Juju.

 The tools installation instructions presented here are for Ubuntu/Debian.
 See the link above for how to install on other platforms.

 Install the tools in this way: